the-guild-org/shared-config/README.md

 <details>
   <summary>Step 4: Automatic Stable Release</summary>

-Create a GitHub Actions the refers to the workflow defined in this repo, along with your settings:
+Create a GitHub Actions that refers to the workflow defined in this repo, along with your settings:

 ```yaml
 name: release